haraldrevery/haraldrevery_v1.github.io/README.md

   <h3 align="center"> Website</h3>

   <p align="center">
-    A scuffed Website created using Tailwind CSS, HTML, CSS <br /> and JavaScript (Alpine JS) that can be used as an artist portfolio.
+    A scuffed website created using Tailwind CSS, HTML, CSS <br /> and JavaScript (Alpine JS) that can be used as an artist portfolio.

   </p>
 </div>